Prof. Dr. Melanie Richards

 Academic Career and Research Areas

-Melanie Richards is Associate Professor at the TUM School of Management since March 2022.
-She holds the Chair for Family Business Culture and Ownership, endowed by the EQUA foundation and located at the Munich Campus.
-Prior to joining the TUM School of Management, Melanie Richards was Associate Professor at the University of Bath.
-She also worked for the University of Bristol and visited Bayes Business School in London after receiving her PhD in Management from the University of St. Gallen in September 2015.
+Prior to joining the TUM School of Management, Melanie Richards was Associate Professor in Entrepreneurship and Innovation at the University of Bath.
+She also worked for the University of Bristol as Assistant Professor in Management and for the University of St. Gallen as Postdoctoral Researcher at the Swiss Institute of Small Business and Entrepreneurship after receiving her PhD in Management from the University of St. Gallen in September 2015.
+As part of her PhD education she spent a year as Visiting Scholar at Bayes Business School in London.

 Awards

-- Family Business Review - Excellent Reviewer Award (2022)
+- Family Business Review (FBR) Excellent Reviewer Award (2022)

 - IFERA Best Paper Award (2021)